 ADVAIR® HFA 45/21 (fluticasone propionate 45 mcg and salmeterol 21 mcg) Inhalation Aerosol

-GSK Access provides certain GSK prescription medicines — at no charge — to qualified patients who are enrolled in a Medicare Part D Prescription Drug Plan.
-You may enroll directly in GSK Access, or with the help of a family member or friend.
+GSK Access provides certain GSK prescription medicines — at no cost — to qualified patients who are enrolled in a Medicare Part D Prescription Medicine Plan.
+This program does not constitute health insurance.

-Bridges to Access provides GSK non-cancer (non-oncology) medicines — at little or no cost — to qualified patients.
+Bridges to Access provides certain GSK prescription medicines — at no cost — to qualified patients.

-You may enroll in the program on your own by mail or through an Advocate if medicine is needed that same day.
+You may enroll in the program on your own by mail, or through an Advocate if medicine is needed that same day.
 This program does not constitute health insurance.

 You are about to leave a GlaxoSmithKline website.
 By clicking this link, you will be taken to a website that is independent from GlaxoSmithKline.
 The site you are linking to is not controlled or endorsed by GlaxoSmithKline and GlaxoSmithKline is not responsible for the content provided on that site.